OpenDSA/OpenDSA/RST/en/Glossary.rst

       all practical situations due to the small difference between the two costs, combined with the higher constant factors required to implement interpolation search as compared to binary search.

+   interpreter
+      In contrast to a :term:`compiler` that translates a high-level program into something that can be repeatedly executed to perform a computation, an interpreter directly performs computation on the high-level langauge.
+      This tends to make the computation much slower than if it were performed on the directly executable version produced by a compiler.

    inversion
       A measure of how disordered a series of values is.
 For each